 - Any combination of spouse and child (not to exceed a combined total of 36 months)

 - A family member must be enrolled in the Defense Eligibility Enrollment Reporting System (DEERS) and be eligible for benefits, at the time of transfer to receive transferred educational benefits.

 - Eligible transferee spouses have 15 years from veteran’s date of discharge to use benefits.

 - Eligible transferee children have from the age of 18 to 26 to use their benefits.

 This act provides tuition and some fee exemptions for your undergraduate and graduate course work.
-For questions regarding the act, contact the Student Accounting and University Cashiering Services Office at 940-565-3225.
+For questions regarding the act, come to Student Veteran Services located in Sage Hall, suite 123 or call 940-369-8021.
 Read general eligibility information and answers to frequently asked questions.

 An education allowance is available to the spouse, surviving spouse or dependent child of a veteran who: